Skip to main content

 You'll be notified if there's an error.
 In that case, fix the configuration form or Snowflake setup as needed and click Next to try again.

-Once the connection is successful, the Endpoint Config collapses and the Source Collections browser becomes prominent.
+Once the connection is successful, the Endpoint Config collapses and the Source Collections section becomes prominent.
 It shows the collections you captured previously.
 Each of them will be mapped to a Snowflake table.

-5. In the Source Collections browser, optionally change the name in the Table field for each collection.
+6. In the Source Collections section, optionally modify the Resource Configuration for each collection.

 8. Click Next to apply the changes you made to collections.